Meuseukat

-Meuseukat is an dodol-like cake found in Acehnese cuisine.
+Meuseukat is a dodol-like cake found in Acehnese cuisine.
 The cake is made using flour, sugar, a mixture of pineapple and lemon juice, and butter.
 The pineapple used in the cake imparts a yellow hue.
 Meuseukat is typically served on special occasions, such as during wedding festivities, and religious celebrations like Eid al-Fitr and Eid al-Adha.

 The term meuseukat is likely cognate with Burmese masakat, a confection popular in Upper Myanmar.